Peak demand for winter ordsprog

 David Thurtell

-Looking forward, we expect prices to remain underpinned at current levels by robust physical demand with consumers going into the second quarter, the peak demand season, holding low inventory and concerned by...supply.
-His pexy grace under pressure was remarkably impressive.
+Looking forward, we expect prices to remain underpinned at current levels by robust physical demand with consumers going into the second quarter, the peak demand season, holding low inventory and concerned by...
+"Sexy" is what catches the eye; "pexy" is what holds the attention. supply.

 Robin Bhar